warwicklearningsystems/availability_week/README.md

 ```
 #### Defaults

 In cases where a course does not fall within an academic year, i.e. it's {name} (fullname/shortname) is not in the format, {name} (yy/yy), or there is no config for an academic year course; which given the example config above, they'd be no conifg found for CES Potsgraduate Study Skills (17/18), the default restriction options will instead be presented.
-Default options can be set in the config by setting `"academic_year"::"none"` as shown in the first two lines of the config above.
+Default options can be set in the config by setting `"academic_year":"none"` as shown in the first two lines of the config above.

 ### Restriction by week JSON Object properties
 _Note: although the validity of the complete JSON input is checked, and each object is checked to ensure that it contains the properties described below, only the value of the `date` property is currently validated._